Intervention/docs/imagehash/beta/api/hash.md

 > public Hash::equals(HashInterface $hash, int $leeway = 0): bool

-Determine if two hashes are equal within an optional leeway distance.
-This is a convenience method that compares the distance to a threshold.
+Check if two hashes are equal within an optional tolerance.
+This is a convenience wrapper around the distance method.

 #### Parameters